 Issue #5532 - Fixed an issue where the client cert location was not stored on the shared servers.
 Issue #5567 - Fix orphan database connections resulting in an inability to connect to databases.
 Issue #5702 - Fix an issue where role is used as username for newly added servers when opening query tool.
 Issue #5705 - Ensure that all parts of the application recommend and enforce the same length of passwords.
 Issue #5732 - Fixed an issue where Kerberos authentication to the server is not imported/exported.
 Issue #5733 - Ensure that the system columns should not visible in the import/export data.
 Issue #5746 - Increase the length of the value column of the setting table.

-Issue #5748 - Fixed console error while attaching the partition.

 Issue #5751 - Fix failing import servers CLI due to vulnerability fix.

-Issue #5761 - Fix an issue where drag and drop object names is not working.

 Issue #5763 - Ensure that keyboard hotkey to open query tool and search object should work properly.
 Issue #5781 - Fixed an issue where Query history is not getting loaded with external database.
 Issue #5796 - Ensure nested menu items are shown in quick search result.